- From Ridge to Reef

 from ridge to reef

-The U.S. Fish & Wildlife Service has closed Midway Atoll to visitors for the year 2013.
-The closure is likely to extend through 2014.
-We anticipate that Midway will re-open to visitors in 2015, but are uncertain at this time.
+The U.S. Fish & Wildlife Service has closed Midway Atoll to visitors for the year 2014.
+The closure is likely to extend through 2015.
+We anticipate that Midway will re-open to visitors in the future, but are uncertain at this time.
 If you would like to be notified of availability, please contact our office at (415) 256-9604 to be added to our waiting list.

 The only accessible national wildlife refuge within the Papahanaumokuakea Marine National Monument, Midway Atoll consists of three islands and a shallow white sand lagoon, sheltered from the surrounding Pacific Ocean by a coral reef.
 The atoll supports over two million seabirds including the world's largest colonies of Laysan and Black-footed Albatross as well as many other seabirds and shorebirds.
 The endangered Hawaiian Monk Seal and Short-tailed Albatross - known as the golden gooney-also find refuge on this mid-Pacific outpost.
 The lagoon teems with colorful fishes that are less fearful of humans than are their counterparts in the main Hawaiian Islands, and green sea turtles and spinner dolphins are often seen in the atoll lagoon.